 If you’re just getting started but are feeling a bit lost, learn about the 7 Social Media Accounts to Set Up Immediately After Starting a Blog.
 A great starting point!
 Then come back and dig into these resources.

 The ultimate Pinterest schedule, in my opinion.
-Tailwind keeps my Pinterest account actively working away, even when I’m busy on other projects or caught up in mom life.
+Tailwind keeps your Pinterest account actively working away, even when you’re busy on other projects.
 You can sign up for a free Tailwind trial here.

 Another great Pinterest scheduler with budget-friendly plans starting at $5/month.
 You can sign up for a free trial with Board Booster here.